-The real reasons a One-page Website, may not be the best option to grow my business The town is a typical Midwest town, not far from the sound of the semi-trucks barreling down the highway.
+The town is a typical Midwest town, not far from the sound of the semi-trucks barreling down the highway.
 A Midwest town with few businesses, most not using the internet for marketing, not even with a one-page website.

 Businesses are friendly toward one another, but the customer base is small: aside from the occasional traveler who veers off the highway to feed the family or car.
 They may believe a web presence isn’t necessary, not even a one-page website, as the locals and surrounding towns make up the majority of the customer base.